hphelion/documentation/cloudos/develop.md

 ## Read the API Quick Start topic

-Read the HP Cloud OS [API Quick Start](/cloudos/api/quickstart/) to learn about the REST calls.
+For information about the HP Cloud OS REST API, start with the [API Quick Start - Introduction](/cloudos/develop/quickstart-intro/).

 <!-- Add this topic later:
 ## Read the Value-Added Services topic